osic/qe-docs/upgrade_test_tool_reqs.rst

 4. It *must* validate that  all services are functional at any given time (e.g. before and after an upgrade)
 5. It *must* provide a way of creating and validating persistent resources, like VMs or volumes, at any given time
 6. It *must* be capable of measuring if there is API downtime during a specified period of time for any of the `supported services`_ listed below
-7. It *should* verify that all requests made during an upgrade are honored at some point successfully, validating that they are not just added to the queue but are actually processed at some point
+7. It *should* verify that all requests made during an upgrade are honored at some point successfully, validating that they are not just added to a queue but are actually processed
-8. It *must* be capable to detect if all the `supported services`_ listed below are fully available continuously during a specified period of time
+8. It *must* be capable to detect if all of the `supported services`_ listed below are fully available continuously during a specified period of time
 9. It *must* be capable of measuring the performance of the `supported services`_ listed below during a specified period of time
 10. It *must* have a centralized store for logs of tests and data collected
 11. It *must* attempt to clean up after itself, if resources were created for testing or monitoring purposes they must be removed after they are no longer needed